 (All music must be memorized)

-To be considered for an audition, please email your vocal resume & picture to Elizabeth Anderson, email@example.com.
-Please include CHORUS AUDITION in the subject line.
+To be considered for an audition, please email your vocal resume & picture to Elizabeth Anderson, email@example.com, subject line: CHORUS AUDITION.

 The Michigan Opera Theatre Chorus is hired on a per production basis.
 Michigan Opera Theatre engages its artists under an agreement with the American Guild of Musical Artists.

 Michigan Opera Theatre holds auditions for the chorus once per calendar year for the following opera season.
 Chorus members must audition each year.
 If offered a chorus position in one or more operas, the following information will apply.